 While the control PC is connected to the J3 cable ETHER connector, operations on the PC (camera control using the control software GXLink) can be set as allowed/prohibited.

-- 1) While in the STOP mode, press MENU (TOP MENU. - 2) Use the arrows to select "LOCK" from the TOP MENU (Figure 5-4). - 3) Use the arrows to select allow/prohibit operation of the control PC.
+- 1) While in the STOP mode, press MENU to display the TOP MENU. - Use the arrows to select "LOCK" from the TOP MENU (Figure 5-4). - 3) Use the arrows to select allow/prohibit operation of the control PC.